bcapdevilac/gollum/how-to-integrate-google-calendar/step1.md

-This is the step 1
+This is the step 1 for integrate google calendar.